-50mm lenses may not be the most used lenses for street photography (at least in today’s day and age), but 50mm lenses are a valid option and may be the best option for you.
+50mm lenses may not be the most used lenses for street photography (at least in today’s day and age), but they are commonly used and this focal length may resonate with you.

 It’s really not a focal length you can overlook when it comes to shooting street photography.
 It’s worth trying out even if you end up not liking it.

 After all, some of the legends of street photography shot with 50mm lenses, most notably Henri Cartier-Bresson and Elliott Erwitt.

 But does that mean you should shoot with one?
-I don’t have all the answers, but I’ll try to point you in the right direction based on my experiences in this article.
+I’ll give you my thoughts on 50mm street photography based on my experiences in this article.

 Pros of Shooting With a 50mm Lens for Street Photography

 There is no perfect focal length and every focal length has its pros and cons.

-The 50mm focal length certainly has a unique set of pros and cons.
+50mm street photography certainly has a unique set of pros and cons.
 In this section, I’ll lay out the reason for shooting with a 50mm lens when doing street photography.

-One of the best things about using 50mm lenses for street photography is that it gives you a relatively comfortable distance between you and your subjects.
+One of the best things about using 50mm street photography is that it gives you a relatively comfortable distance between you and your subjects.
 It makes practicing street photography etiquette easier.

 The 50mm focal length is by no means a telephoto lens, but you don’t have to get right up on your subjects either.
 When filling a side of a frame with a subject, I’d say you probably have to be about 2 or 3 meters away.